 Whatever your view may be on the emerging ‘gig’ economy, it is changing the way in which businesses source, manage and engage with candidates.
-Flexible working when it suits the worker is great, and it’s on the increase.
-Between March and May last year, the Office of National Statistics showed the number of people turning to self-employment rose by 300,000.
+Flexible working when it suits the worker is great, and it’s on the rise.

 The gig economy will take over our workplaces…

-This meant that in May 2016, there were 4.79 million people registered as self-employed, accounting for 1 in 6 of the UK workforce, and it doesn’t stop there – this is expected to rise even further in 2017.
+This meant that at last count, there were over 5 million people registered as self-employed, accounting for 1 in 6 of the UK workforce, and it doesn’t stop there – this is expected to rise even further.
 The benefit of the ‘gig’ economy is that it allows individuals with particular skills to take on work that they are perfectly matched to do, allows for a greater mobility of employment as that elusive perfect candidate is tied up for less time, and allows the employer to easily fill a skills gap.

 An example of a company tapping into the gig economy is Price Waterhouse Cooper with their ‘Talent Exchange’, where you provide your CV and work availability, and they match you to any upcoming projects that fit your skill set.
 Surely this is a win-win for both freelancer and employer?

 How can recruiters adapt to the ‘gig’ economy?

 The ability to tap into a wider talent pool – Digital technology has meant that you can work from anywhere, so the perfect candidate no longer needs to live within reasonable travel distance of the work place.
 Working remotely is the new hot desking.